AnimNyan/UEShaderScript/README.md

 This is just in case we have one material which should have a different shader map preset.
 So to load a single preset for one material we want to look at the box labelled "ADD SHADER MAP TO SELECTED MATERIAL (ONE MATERIAL)"
 1.

+#### Disclaimer for Pit Princess's presets from Pit Princess
+Using custom per-light ray denoising in compositing will break because my "colour" of objects can be outside the sdr range, because blender technically only has diffuse and specular light rays it's easily fixable by denoising in hdr range.
+For example, skin can be seen to be "glowing" in the direct colour pass.

+#### Using Pit Princess's presets
+for the cloth shader
+softness is meant for soft fabrics like cotton hardness is meant for hard stuff like leather or rubber fuzziness is made for things like silk or a thin-sheet adidas-tracksuit translucency is meant for anything that's supposed to let light through it such as thin t-shirts

 ### Advanced Options Loading Preset Shader Maps